HIV/AIDS in the United States: Risk factors contributing to the Black HIV/AIDS rate

 The United States has a mixed private/public health system, with more privatization than most other developed countries.
-Access to healthcare services is very important in preventing and treating HIV/AIDS among the U.S. population.
-It can be affected by health insurance which is available to people through private insurers, Medicare and Medicaid, which leaves many U.S. citizens still vulnerable and untreated.
+Access to healthcare services is very important in preventing and treating HIV/AIDS among the US population.
+It can be affected by health insurance which is available to people through private insurers, Medicare and Medicaid, which leaves many US citizens still vulnerable and untreated.
 Historically, African Americans have faced discrimination when it comes to receiving healthcare.

 Homosexuality is viewed negatively within the African-American community: "In a qualitative study of 745 racially and ethnic diverse undergraduates attending a large Midwestern university, Calzo and Ward (2009) determined that parents of African-American participants discussed homosexuality more frequently than the parents of other respondents.
 In analyses of the values communicated, Calzo and Ward (2009) reported that Black parents offered greater indication that homosexuality is perverse and unnatural".

-Homosexuality is also seen as a threat to the African-American empowerment.
+Homosexuality is also seen as a threat to African-American empowerment.
 Masculinity is seen as important for the African-American community because it shows that the community is in control of their own destiny.
 Since the social stigma circling homosexuality is that it is considered "effeminate", then homosexuality is seen as a threat to masculinity in the African-American community: "Black manhood, then, depends on men's ability to be provider, progenitor, and protector.
 But, as the Black male performance of parts of this script is thwarted by economic and cultural factors, the performance of Black masculinity becomes predicated on a particular performance of Black sexuality and avoidance of weakness and femininity.
 If sexuality remains one of the few ways that Black men can recapture a masculinity withheld from them in the marketplace, endorsing Black homosexuality subverts the cultural project of reinscribing masculinity within the Black community."
 This critical view is influenced by internalized homophobia: "Internalized homophobia is defined as the lesbian, gay, or bisexual individual's inward direction of society's homophobic attitudes (Meyer 1995)."

 A homophobic culture and discrimination towards LGBTQ+ people is sustained in the African-American community further through the involvement of Black churches and congregations, because religion is a vital part of the African-American community: "As reported by Peterson and Jones (2009), AA MSM tended to be more involved with religious communities than NHW MSM."
 Because Christianity reiterates homosexuality as a sin and social stigma, the African-American community has higher rates of internalized homophobia.
 This internalized homophobia causes a lower chance of HIV/AIDS education on prevention and care within the African-American community.